How to Identify Windows 11 Account Type

 The standard user account has limited access and can perform all functions within his/her profile without making administrative changes.

-Windows allows two types of accounts for a user to log into the system.
+Windows allows users to log into the system with two types of accounts.
 A Local account and a Microsoft account.
 The Local Account can be either an administrator or a standard user account.
 Same as the Microsoft account.

 How to check if an account is a local account or a Microsoft account in Windows 11